Josep Borrell: Personal life

 Borrell was first married to French sociologist Carolina Mayeur.
-The marriage produced two sons, Joan, a diplomat, and Lionel, an aircraft pilot.
+The marriage produced two sons: Joan, a diplomat, and Lionel, an aircraft pilot.
 Borrell and Mayeur divorced in the 1990s.

-Since 1998, Borrell has been in a relationship with Cristina Narbona, current president of the PSOE and former Minister of Environment (2004–2008).
+Since 1998, Borrell has been in a relationship with Cristina Narbona, a Spanish PSOE politician and former Minister of Environment (2004–2008) in the Zapatero administration.
 The couple, resident in Valdemorillo since 2001, married in July 2018.

 In 2019, he acquired Argentine citizenship through descent, stating that he wished to honour the memory of his father, who grew up in Mendoza, Argentina.

 Borrell speaks Spanish, Catalan, Italian, French and English.